Toomas633/qB-autodelete/README.md

 ### Cron Job Setup

-To run the script at regular intervals, add a cron job to your system.
-For example check torrents with 30min intervals.
+To run the script automatically create a CRON job to start the script after reboot:
-`echo "*/30 * * * * /usr/src/app/autodelete.py >> /var/log/cron.log 2>&1" > /etc/cron.d/qb-autodelete`
+`echo "@reboot /paht/to/autodelete.py >> /path/to/autodelete.log 2>&1" > /etc/cron.d/qb-autodelete`

 ## Docker